yourWaifu/sleepy-discord/source/documentation.html.md

 bool getPinnedMessages(Snowflake<Channel> channelID);
 ```

-Get all pinned messages in a channel
+Gets all pinned messages in a channel

 #### Parameters
 <table>